EFFECTIVE DATE: September 23, 2013

 Our Privacy Obligations

-We are committed to protecting information about you regarding your health treatment and related health care services (“protected health information” or “PHI”).
-We create a record of the care and services you receive at our Facility for use in your care and treatment.
+We are committed to protecting information about you regarding your health and related health care services (“protected health information” or “PHI”).
+We create a record of the care and services you receive at our Facilities for use in your care and treatment.
 This Notice tells you about the ways in which we may use or disclose your protected health information.
 It also describes your rights and certain obligations we have regarding the use and disclosure of your protected health information.
-We are required by law to give you this Notice describing our legal duties and privacy practices with respect to your protected health information.
+We are required by law to:

 For Treatment.
 We may use or disclose your PHI to provide treatment and other services to you (for example, to diagnose and treat your injury or illness).
-We may also disclose PHI to other providers involved in your treatment, or people outside of the Facility who may be involved in your continuing health or medical care after you leave, such as other health care providers, transportation companies, community agencies and family members.
+We may also disclose PHI to other providers involved in your treatment, or to people outside of the Facilities who may be involved in your continuing health or medical care after you are no longer receiving treatment at the Facilities, such as other health care providers, transportation companies, community agencies, and family members.
+We may also use your PHI to contact you so that we can remind you that you have an appointment with a provider or for other permitted purposes related to your health or medical care.

 For Payment.
-We may use or disclose your PHI to bill and obtain payment for services that we provide to you--for example, disclosures to claim and obtain payment from Medicare, your health insurer, or other company or program that arranges for or pays the cost of some or all of your health care.
-We may also tell your health plan about a proposed treatment to determine whether your plan will cover the cost of treatment (subject to your requested restrictions of disclosures to a health plan under “Right to Request Restrictions” below).
+We may use or disclose your PHI to bill and obtain payment for services that we provide to you, such as disclosures to file a claim on your behalf and obtain payment from a third party payor, such as Medicare, Medicaid, an employer group health plan, or another health insurer, health plan or program that arranges for or pays the cost of some or all of your health care.
+We may also tell your health plan or other payor about a proposed treatment to determine whether your payor will cover the cost of treatment.

-Fund-Raising Activities.
-We may contact you to provide information about Facility sponsored activities, including fund-raising programs and events.
-We would use only contact information, such as your name, address, phone number and the dates you received treatment or services at our Facility.
-Please contact our Privacy Office if you do not wish to receive fund-raising communications.
-Your written authorization (permission) is required if we want to use your PHI, such as the department where you were seen or the name of the physician you saw, in order to contact you to ask you to make a charitable contribution to support research or patient care at our Facility related to your specific treatment.
+Fundraising Activities.
+We may contact you to provide information about our sponsored activities, including fundraising programs and events.
+We may only use limited information, such as your name, address, phone number and the dates you received treatment or services at our Facilities, to send you fundraising communications.
+Please contact our Privacy Office if you do not wish to receive fundraising communications; subsequently, if you wish to opt back in to receiving such communications, you will need to notify the Privacy Office in writing.
+Your written authorization is required before we use additional information, such as the department where you were seen or the name of your physician, for fundraising purposes.

 As Required by Law.
 We will disclose your PHI when required and/or authorized to do so by federal or state law.